zahid852/flutter_doctor_app/README.md

 # DoctorZone

-DoctorZone app allows administrators to add disease categories and doctor profiles, while enabling patients to schedule appointments with doctors.
+DoctorZone is designed to revolutionize healthcare access by connecting patients with doctors.
+This app allows administrators to add disease categories and doctor profiles, while enabling patients to schedule appointments with doctors.
 Doctors can also access their schedules through the app.

 ## Features
 - Login/Signup of admin, doctor and patient user